Skip Header

 Does the FDIC hire Pathways interns at its locations outside Washington DC?

-Yes, at some of them.
-Each regional legal office makes its own determination whether to hire pathways interns.
-If an office decides to hire, it will post vacancy announcements at: https://www.usajobs.gov.
-The application process for the regional offices is independent of the process for the Headquarters program.
+Yes.
+Each regional legal office makes its own determination on whether to hire pathways interns.
+Should a regional office decide to hire, it will post vacancy announcements at: https://www.usajobs.gov.
 The Legal Division has offices in Boston, MA; New York City, NY; Atlanta, GA; Chicago, IL; Kansas City, MO; Dallas, TX; and San Francisco, CA.

 If you don’t see the answer to your question here, please email the Pathways coordinators at PathwaysHQ@FDIC.gov.